q10357/AuthWGo/README.md

-# JWTAuthWGo
+☝2️⃣🕒 **GO**

-Learning Go: Experimenting with JWT
+Implementing simple login system, using JWT for authentication and authorization.

-Implementing simple login system, using JWT for authentication and authorization. <br>The project's purpose is to learn go, and get a better understanding of JWT.<br><br>
+The project's purpose is to learn Go 📚 while getting a good understanding of JWT (and what beats making it yourself? 🐱‍🏍)